Apple has issued an official statement following the dismissal of its case versus the FBI over building a backdoor into the iPhone.

 Nitro Junkie - March 29, 2016 at 5:19pm

-And for the so called much needed information that's supposedly on the phone.
+And for the so-called much needed information that's supposedly on the phone.
 The top Security Analysts, government officials and even the head of the fbi said that they highly doubt there's any information on the phone that would help them.
-This has been a BS case from the very beginning.
-I wouldn't doubt that your almighty government doesn't find a damn thing on that phone but to make themselves look good they'll stretch the truth and blame it on Apple.
+This has been an empty case from the very beginning.
+I wouldn't doubt that the government doesn't find a thing on that phone but to make themselves look good they'll stretch the truth and blame it on Apple.

 Yea - March 29, 2016 at 6:02pm